ezeamaka2/ElectionSmartContract/README.md

 - for `register-voter`, the function requires the voters address as a value.
 So, run `npx hardhat register-voter --contract contract_address_from_the_deploy_script --address votersAccountAddress`

 ### Finally
-If you follow through the process and you find it difficult to get the smart contract up and running, simply `raise an issue` I am always whilling to assist.
+If you follow through the process and you find it difficult to get the smart contract up and running, simply `create a new issue` I am always whilling to assist.